wengandrew/formation-modeling/README.md

 Source code for modeling battery formation.

-This work is published in the Journal of the Electrochemical Society[here](https://iopscience.iop.org/article/10.1149/1945-7111/aceffe).
+This work is published in the Journal of the Electrochemical Society [here](https://iopscience.iop.org/article/10.1149/1945-7111/aceffe).

 The code runs on Python 3.8.8.